umanzorurrutia/cse15l-lab-reports/lab1-report.md

 duplicate my text
 ```
 - `cat` with no arguments allows you to input text that is outputted in return.
 Click Ctrl+C to exit.
+- In this example, the working directory was lecture1.
+I used `cat` with no argument which duplicated the input "duplicate my text."

 `cat` With A Directory Path
 ```